10 Must-Visit Coffee Shops in Seattle

 You may be thinking: “Wait, Starbucks is making this list?!”, but this is not your everyday Starbucks.
 The Starbucks Reserve Roastery is a coffee DREAM and more of an experience than a traditional coffee shop.
 The space is gorgeous, they roast their reserve blends right in front of you, they have unique brewing methods, wayyy different (and higher quality) drinks than a regular Starbucks (like their Hazelnut Bianco latte with hazelnut praline-infused milk), cocktails, and fancier food options.
 Whenever someone tells us they are visiting Seattle, this is a must on our list–not just for the coffee, but as a full on attraction!

 Okay, we know we said this blog was our 10 favorites, but we are going to cheat and list a few more because it’s so hard to choose!
-Our honorable mentions go to: Victrola, Monorail Espresso, Moore Coffee, Sound & Fog, Espresso Vivace Sidewalk Bar, and Street Bean Coffee (a nonprofit that gives homeless youth jobs!).
+Our honorable mentions go to: The Wick, Victrola, Monorail Espresso, Moore Coffee, Sound & Fog, Espresso Vivace Sidewalk Bar, and Street Bean Coffee (a nonprofit that gives homeless youth jobs!).